Next-gen & W2 Advisors FAQ

 Next-Gen & W2 Advisor Lending How does financing work for a W-2 advisor seeking to buy out their book of business and transition fully to a 1099 compensation structure, or possibly a hybrid W-2/1099 role?
 What steps must the W-2 advisor take to gain ownership of their book while compensating the practice or senior advisor with an override, platform fee, or overhead fee for the support provided?
 There are options.
 W2 & Next-gen Advisor Buying Their First Book/Assets Financing partial and complete books and practices is entirely possible for W2 advisors and depending on your perspective, this model offers its own set of benefits.

-Can sell partial books of assets as one time events, then more maybe later as a we'll-see-how-it-goes future sale, or sell assets in structured tranches over time.
+Partial books of assets can be sold as one time events, then more maybe later as a we'll-see-how-it-goes future sale, or sell assets in structured tranches over time.

 Unlike selling partial equity, selling partial assets avoids personal or corporate guaranties on the selling side.

-The equity injection requirement for W2 advisor buying a book is 10% which can be cash down payment or seller financed on a two-year standby note.
+The equity injection requirement for W2 advisor buying a book is 10% which can be cash down payment.
 But the equity injection for an expansion loan is waived.
 So if the W2 advisor first becomes an established advisory business then it could be structured as an expansion because it in fact would be.
 These are looked at on a case by case basis but bottom line is that the SBA makes it viable to get loans at 90% and 100% LTV compared to a 75% typical LTV conventional loan.

 W2 NEXT-GEN ADVISOR CAN'T BUY ASSETS WITHOUT A DOWN PAYMENT A 1099 next-gen advisor who qualifies for an SBA expansion loan can avoid a down payment.
 The W2 advisor can establish their new 1099 advisory business and do an expansion loan while maintaining W2 income.
 A W2 advisor whose loan does not qualify as an expansion loan can avoid a cash down payment if the seller does the 10% two-year standby note.